dark-byte/ReachInbox-Email-Response/README.md

 ## Features

-- **OAuth Integration**: Securely connect and manage Gmail and Outlook accounts using OAuth 2.0.
+- **OAuth Integration**: Securely connect and manage Gmail accounts using OAuth 2.0.
 - **Automated Email Classification**: Utilize OpenAI's language models to analyze and categorize incoming emails into predefined labels:
   - **Interested**
   - **Not Interested**